onflow/flow/flips/20211007-transaction-fees.md

 ## Motivation

-Transaction fees should allow the Flow blockchain to self regulate transaction throughput in a way where it would always tends to the optimum throughput, they should also help deter malicious actors from trying to destabilize the network by sending computationally or network heavy transactions, as the transaction fees on such transactions would be appropriately higher.
+Transaction fees should allow the Flow blockchain to self regulate transaction throughput in a way where it would always tends to the optimum throughput, they should also discourage malicious actors from trying to destabilize the network by sending computationally or network heavy transactions, as the transaction fees on such transactions would be appropriately higher.

 ## Current design

 Currently transaction fees are the same for all transactions and don't change over time [^2].
-The transaction fee amount is defined in the `FlowServiceAccount` smart contract as the `transactionFee` field (can be seen [here]( https://github.com/onflow/flow-core-contracts/blob/master/contracts/FlowServiceAccount.cdc) or [here](https://flow-view-source.com/mainnet/account/0xe467b9dd11fa00df/contract/FlowServiceAccount)).
+The transaction fee amount is defined in the `FlowServiceAccount` smart contract as the `transactionFee` field (this can be seen [here]( https://github.com/onflow/flow-core-contracts/blob/master/contracts/FlowServiceAccount.cdc) or [here](https://flow-view-source.com/mainnet/account/0xe467b9dd11fa00df/contract/FlowServiceAccount)).

 [^2]: Except when an explicit decision is made to change them.